UoMResearchIT/programming_with_python/_episodes/06-units_and_quantities.md

 One of the most common problems in physics and the development of physical models is related to the conversion and management of physical units.
 Without clear management of physical units, and ensuring that the information passed between different parts of the system is consistent, accidents such as the [Mars Climate Orbiter probe crash](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter) can occur.

-In this lesson we will look at one of the available libraries in python for helping the avoidance of such problems.
+In this lesson we will look at one of the available libraries in python for helping to avoid such problems.
 This is the [units](https://docs.astropy.org/en/stable/units/index.html) module in the [astropy](https://docs.astropy.org/en/stable/index.html) library.

 ## Installing a new python library